Outfitio/Outfit-Fonts/README.md

 A beautiful collection of geometric sans fonts.
 The official typeface for outfit.io

+“typefaces are the clothes words wear.” -Beatrice Warde

+Geometrically inspired by the ligature-rich outfit wordmark, Outfit.io is delighted to release it's own type family.
+The Outfit typeface links the Outfit written voice to Outfit product marks; on brand by default.

+The proof files and QA tests are also available automatically via GitHub Actions - look at `https://yourname.github.io/your-font-repository-name`.

 ## Building

-Fonts are built automatically by GitHub Actions - take a look in the "Actions" tab for the latest build.
+Fonts are built automatically by GitHub Actions

 If you want to build fonts manually on your own computer:

 * `make build` will produce font files.
 * `make test` will run [FontBakery](https://github.com/googlefonts/fontbakery)'s quality assurance tests.
 * `make proof` will generate HTML proof files.

-The proof files and QA tests are also available automatically via GitHub Actions - look at `https://yourname.github.io/your-font-repository-name`.

 ## Changelog